frankkilcommins/SwaggerHub-Portal-Management/products/SwaggerHub Portal APIs/Manage-Existing-Products.md

 }'
 ```

 > It's possible to have multiple API references and documents as part of a product.
-To add additional content to the _table-of-contents_ follow the guides in [Add APIs and Documentation to a Product](#use-case-3---add-apis-and-documentation-to-a-product)
+To add additional content to the *table-of-contents* follow the guides in [Add APIs and Docs to Product](https://smartbear.portal.swaggerhub.com/portal/default/add-apis-and-docs-to-product)